codacy/docs/docs/repositories/commits.md

 {% else %}
 ## {{ page.meta.page_name.capitalize() }} analysis status and quality overview {: id="quality-overview"}

-When an analysis is running, this area displays a detailed analysis status, including analysis times and a link to inspect the logs.
+When an analysis is running, this area displays a detailed analysis status, analysis times, and a link to inspect the logs.

-After an analysis completes, this area displays the quality gate status and an overview of the code quality metrics for the {{ page.meta.page_name }}:
+After an analysis completes, this area displays the code quality metrics and gate status for the {{ page.meta.page_name }}:
 {% endif %}

 -   The quality gate status is either **Failed quality gates** or **Passed quality gates** depending on the [quality gate rules](../repositories-configure/adjusting-quality-gates.md) for your repository.